atillatan/blog/_articles/Java-Quick-Reference.md

 - inheritance: ArrayList ← AbstractList:List ← Collection ← Iterable (interface)
 - ArrayList is not a synchronized collection.
+- ArrayList maintains the insertion order i.e order of the object in which they are inserted.
+- ArrayList uses index for its performance i.e its index based one can retrieve object by calling get(index) or remove objects by calling remove(index)
+- Any number of null value can be inserted in arraylist without any restriction.
+- ArrayList allows duplicate values in its collection.
 - We can create synchronized List from ArrayList like that `List<String> list = Collections.synchronizedList(new ArrayList<String>());`
 - `ArrayList<Integer> aL2 = new ArrayList<>(Arrays.asList(1,2,3,4));` generates ArrayList
 - `arrList.get(2)` get value with index number.